abytecorp/testAutomation/README.md

     - validate deaths superior number than 0
     - validate an correct latitude and longitude
     - create an POST assertion

+    - create dto and interactions to post method
+    - validate asertion, response and status code ok

 ## Contributing
 Chiper Automation Tests Team